Lucia1987/lucia1987.github.io/_posts/2016-01-10-Fab-Lab-WGTN-1me.markdown

 So how do you stay updated?
 Here’s a clue: you’re doing it right now.
 Reading blogs is a quick and easy way to remain current.
 Below you’ll find some of my experience in New Zealand;

+To be continued...

-{% include image.html url="image/laurea.jpg" description="March 2015 Graduation day" %}
+{% include image.html url="image/sydneystart.jpg" description="I'm coming !
+New Zeland." %}